For the first time, after almost a year, I went back home for summer break.

 I once met a Canadian born Chinese but she lived in Hong Kong for many years and felt more “at home” in Hong Kong than in Canada.
 Another time, I met a Paraguayan born Korean who lives in Brazil and has a family rooted in traditional Korean culture.

 The stereotype does not work anymore.
 These snap judgements based on the appearance of a person and a single point of view is often misleading – people are not what they look like – this kind of judgments and “single story” is also a topic discussed in a previous post (MDes Talks: Exploring Shenzhen).
 That's the beauty of the multicultural people and also what makes them so unique.

-There is a famous sentence in Portuguese that means “Wherever you go and stay, you leave a piece of you behind”.
-By staying and living in a different city for a relatively long time, you will have memories and feelings towards happenings, places and people.
-This also means you have time to change things and be changed in this place.
-Then, every time you go back to your original city or to the previous place, the feeling will be changed, because you have changed.
-The place and culture are not the only things that can change.
+There is a famous Portugese saying that goes ”wherever you go and stay, you will leave a piece of you behind”.
+By staying and living in a different city for a relatively long time, you have time to change things, then be changed in it.
+Then, every time you go back to your home country or to the previous place of residence, the feeling about that it will be changed because you have changed.
+Not only a place and its culture can change.

 People We Meet

 To meet different people at different places, with different cultures is a gift.
 Once I come across a sentence that can summarise this situation: “People come into our lives for a reason, a season or a lifetime.”

 In the beginning, it wasn’t very easy to meet people and make friends due to the differences in culture, language, perceptions and our busy schedules.
 After nine months, however, things have changed.
 I met people where I live; I met a part of the family that I hadn’t even know; I met people in activities outside school and started blending with the classmates.

 Having a break and going home made me see more clearly how different is the Brazilian culture compared to the Chinese, and how Brazilian I am, even this does not seem obvious to me, or that I would like to be one before coming to Hong Kong.